wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 4.1.1 =
+- Tested on WordPress 6.0.
+- Added output escaping to the email validation ajax request.
+- Added output escaping to the username validation ajax request.
+- Added sanitization to the account status field of the member listing page.

 = 4.1.0 =
 - Added the text 'Username or Email' to the language translation POT file.